apache/incubator-teaclave/docs/service-internals.md

 }
 ```

-This means that the authentication service (for the API endpoint) has a RPC
+This means that the authentication service (for the API endpoint) has an RPC
 interface called "`UserLogin`", which takes a "`UserLoginRequest`" message with
 `id` and `password` inside (in string type) and reply a "`UserLoginResponse`"
 message with `token` inside (in string type).